 '''

-5

-give up hope > and turn back to crime (.) says that

-6

-you're too easily discouraged to make the progress

-7

-that you want to make (0.3) an::d you just dive back

-8

-into drug use (.) and everything that goes with it

-9

-(.) um your previous offending (.) so clearly the

-10

-parole board now in [ CURRENT YEAR] is going to be

 11

 concerned (.) that the moment something goes wrong

 12

 >because things will< if you're released (.) we'll

 13

 be back to square one again erm (.) quickly and that

 14

 might put people at risk (.) what would you like to

+say about that possibility?

 15

-say about that possibility?

-16 \rightarrow
+16 →

 (4.2)

-17 →
+17 \rightarrow PR:

-Prisoner:

 well I'm not really sure what you're asking me

+=well that's my fault...

 18

 PM:

-=well that's my fault...

 '''

-The PM constructs a lengthy question turn that, like extract (6), quotes from a third party: this time a previous sentencing report (ll.4-9).
-The PM then makes this report relevant to the current panel's concerns over release (ll.9-14), before appending a question in Q-word "what" form (ll.14-15).
-Following a very lengthy pause (l.16), the prisoner expresses confusion over what is being asked (l.17), and the PM acknowledges that they are at fault for the misunderstanding (l.18).
-Both participants cite the question as the cause of the prisoner's difficulty, although an alternative interpretation is that the cause of the difficulty lies in the negative "valence" encoded in the PM's question (Raymond & Heritage, 2021); that is, the way in which the question builds towards a negative perspective of the prisoner's previous behaviour and his subsequent chances of release.
-It is possible, therefore, that prisoner's professed inability to answer, results from the challenging content of the question rather than (just) the form of the question.
+PM constructs a lengthy question turn that, like extract (6), quotes from a third-party: this time a previous sentencing report (II.4-9).
+PM then makes this report relevant to the current panel's concerns over release (II.9-14), before appending a question in Q-word 'what' form (II.14-15).
+Following a very lengthy pause (I.16), the PR expresses confusion over what is being asked (I.17), and the PM acknowledges that they are at fault for the misunderstanding (I.18).
+Both participants cite the question as the cause of the PR's difficulty, although an alternative interpretation is that the cause of the difficulty lies in the negative 'valence' encoded in PM's question (Raymond and Heritage 2021); that is, the way in which the question builds towards a negative perspective of the PR's previous behaviour and his subsequent chances of release.
+It is possible, therefore, that PR's professed inability to answer results from the challenging content of the question rather than (just) the form of the question.

-It is important to highlight that, beyond the examples provided above, the instances of OIR following on from appended form and turn-final form questions were often associated with particular PMs in the remote hearings dataset.
-Of the 18 examples found in the remote dataset, nine different PMs were asking questions, with six PMs responsible for "causing" more than one instance of OIR.
-The same was not true of the in-person dataset, where all six examples of turn-final form and appended form questions leading to OIR were produced by different

-PMs across different hearings.
-Further to the general finding that these question forms were more problematic for effective communication in the remote hearings dataset, it is also the case that some PMs over-relied on a question form that posed problems for prisoners' understandings in this context.
+It is important to highlight that, beyond the examples provided above, the instances of OIR following on from appended form and turn-final form questions were often associated with particular panel members in the remote hearings dataset.
+Of the 18 examples found in the remote dataset, 9 different panel members were asking questions, with 6 panel members responsible for 'causing' more than one instance of OIR.
+The same was not true of the inperson dataset, where all 6 examples of turn-final form and appended form questions leading to OIR were produced by different panel members across different hearings.
+Further to the general finding that these question forms were more problematic for effective communication in the remote hearings dataset, it is also the case that some panel members over-relied on a question form that posed problems for prisoners' understanding in this context.